Update (December 3, 2024): ‘Pricing’ and ‘Sales’ added.

 The Grand Highlander should easily carve a place in the line-up, even though the well-established Sequoia has recently received a complete redesign, offering the convenience of seven seats.
 The Grand Highlander is more of a family hauler designed for road trips, while the Sequoia is for adventurous drives in relatively more challenging driving conditions.

 Based on my experience, ingress and egress are relatively easier in the Grand Highlander compared to the Sequoia.
-I also felt that the design of shell, door frames, and its ergonomics are more car-like in the Grand Highlander.
+I also felt that the design of the shell and door frames and the ergonomics are more car-like in the Grand Highlander.

 The Sequoia targets adventure-minded families with an active lifestyle who get off the beaten path regularly.
 Its body-on-frame chassis would make it a more robust model than the Grand Highlander.
 However, the former is lighter and thus easier to drive and maneuver.